tohmais/dotfiles/README.md

 > hey. these are my personal dotfiles for my linux system, version 3!
 > they're probably buggy on your computer right now, but i will be making them better over time.
-> i might collect dependencies and make an auto-install script in the future
+> feel free to open an issue for me to improve something.
 > here's some highlights.
+>

 ## wayland compositor cross-compatability